luisdasilva-contact/Email-Sheets-Table/README.md

 ### Email Sheets Table
-A Google Apps Script program to email tables from a Google Sheets file.
+A Google Apps Script program to email the user's current selection as an HTML table from a Google Sheets file.

 ##### Instructions:
 1. In a Google Sheets file, go to Tools --> Script Editor.